Seddryck/NBi/_documentation/config-defaults-references.md

 ## Reference

-A reference is different than a default; in the way it must be explicitly referenced in the test.
+A reference is different than a default; in the way it must be explicitly called in the test.
 In the examples above, we've never explicitly said to NBi that we want to use the values provided into the default elements: it was automatic.
-On the other hand, by using only defaults, it's impossible for us to define two (or more) values for the connection-strings: one used for the first fifty tests and the other one used for the last twenty.
+On the other hand, by using only defaults, it's impossibleto define two (or more) values for the connection-strings: one used for the first fifty tests and the other one used for the last twenty.
 A *reference* is the concept to manage these cases.

 When creating a *reference*, you're defining a *name* that will be used in your test to specify which *reference* needs to be used in this test.
 In the test, you must use the symbol *@* to specify that the value must come from a reference.